Zi-angZhang/blah-blah/archive/20190822/README.md

 $$
 where $\circledast$ stands for convolution operation.

+Sad!
+GitHub doesn't support MathJax in rendering equation.
+I just leave the wrack above and not prepared to do any workaround with it.
+Following posts would contain no equation, which sounds cheerful for one who hate math LOL.

 ## Convolution layer in CNNs

 Sure I am familiar with convolution layers, especially its form in PyTorch.
 I would simply some graphs and codes for a personal hint....
 I have a poor memory, leaks and overwritten happens everywhere in my head, reboot, the most powerful tool of a computer engineer, does not apply to my brain....
 Look, I am blahing....